 Choosing a Property Management System (PMS) is an important decision for any hotelier.
 A PMS affects front desk operations through to accounting and IT, which is why knowing what to look for is important.
 A PMS can help in streamlining the workflow that comes with managing a property, saving you time and increasing your revenue.
 It’ll also give you more time to interact with your guests.
 Here we provide some key tips on choosing the best PMS for your property:

 Your PMS should be able to integrate with other systems that you’ll need to run your property.
 Related software like a point-of-sale system for on-site restaurants are important to help with a seamless guest experience.
-It’s also important that your PMS connects with a Channel Manager that lists to your desired Online Travel Agents (OTA).
+It’s also important that your PMS connects with a Channel Manager that lists to your desired Online Travel Agents (OTA) (e.g. Preno has a channel manager, and also connects with STAAH and SiteMinder).
 Many channel managers also include a booking button you can embed into your website.
 Integrating with specialised systems is beneficial for your property as each system is an expert in its field.

 It is important for you to look at what your business requires, and then match it with a PMS that meets your requirements.
 While cost will factor, it is more important to have a system that streamlines your workflows and meets your requirements.
 Always take advantage of the free trial or demo to see if the system is suitable for your property.
 Opting for a cloud-based, rather than premise-based system can also help reduce the cost.
 Cloud-based means no IT infrastructure to manage, just your computers or tablets to look after.